altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

 For known issues in this release please refer to the [Intel Simics Simulator for FPGA Release page](https://www.intel.com/content/www/us/en/docs/programmable/870556.html).

-### Build Instructions HPS Baseline System Example Design 2.0
+### Build Instructions For HPS Baseline System Example Design

-The HPS Baseline System Example Design 2.0 was intruduced on release 25.3.
-The HPS Baseline System Example Design 2.0 provides a framework based on **kas** and **yocto**, that allows to build be HPS binaries in a more simplified and automated methodology.
-In the HPS Baseline System Example Design 2.0, the  [agilex3c-ed-gsrd](https://github.com/altera-fpga/agilex3c-ed-gsrd) repository integrates HPS Baseline System Example Design and Quartus design components, which differs from the legacy System Example Design build flow in which the HPS Baseline System Example Design and Quartus design components were in separate repositories.
+The HPS Baseline System Example Design was intruduced on release 25.3.
+The HPS Baseline System Example Design provides a framework based on **kas** and **yocto**, that allows to build be HPS binaries in a more simplified and automated methodology.
+In the HPS Baseline System Example Design, the  [agilex3c-ed-gsrd](https://github.com/altera-fpga/agilex3c-ed-gsrd) repository integrates HPS Baseline System Example Design and Quartus design components, which differs from the legacy GSRD build flow in which the HPS Baseline System Example Design and Quartus design components were in separate repositories.
-For the  Simics simulation case specific, the HPS Baseline System Example Design 2.0 also provides a Simics simulation environment allows to run Simics simulations from the HPS Baseline System Example Design build environment using directly the binaries produced from the build.
-The following steps shows how to produced the required binaries that can be used in Simics simulation.
+For the  Simics simulation case specific, the HPS Baseline System Example Design also provides a Simics simulation framework which allows to run Simics simulations from the HPS Baseline System Example Design build environment using directly the binaries produced from the build.
+The following steps shows how to produce the required binaries that can be used in Simics simulation.

-For more information about the HPS Baseline System Example Design 2.0 for Agilex 3 device, please refer to the corresponding  System Example Design page.
+For more information about the HPS Baseline System Example Design for Agilex 3 device, please refer to the corresponding  System Example Design page.

-**NOTE:**The Agilex 3 C-Series development kit includes a QSPI device of 64 MB which is smaller than the regular QSPI device in other development kits.
+**NOTE:** The Agilex 3 C-Series development kit includes a QSPI device of 64 MB which is smaller than the regular QSPI device in other development kits.
 In Simics this is not relevant because the size of the QSPI device in the virtual platform is 256 MB, but in order to keep consistency with the same of the QSPI binary used in the development kit, the instructions to build QSPI binaries requires a different build than the one used to build the binaries for the SD Card boot.

 #### Yocto Build Prerequisites